konne88/ml/README.md

 This repo provides the code for this [blog post](https://weitz.blog/p/attention-explained-to-ordinary-programmers).
-The code that defines the LLM architecture is in [src/lmm.py](src/llm.py), this includes the `attend_to` function.
+The code that defines the LLM architecture, including the `attend_to` function, is in [src/llm.py](src/llm.py).

-This repo has a .devcontainer directory, so opening it in VSCode should automatically install most dependencies you need.
-The only thing you have to download manually are the Llama2 weights, by following these [instructions](https://github.com/meta-llama/llama-models?tab=readme-ov-file#download); tldr:
+This repo defines a devcontainer, so opening it in VSCode should automatically install most dependencies you need.
+The only thing you have to download manually are the Llama2 weights, by following these [instructions](https://github.com/meta-llama/llama-models?tab=readme-ov-file#download).
+Tldr:

 Go to https://www.llama.com/llama2/.
 Click "Download the model".